Key takeaways

 - Close targeted for T plus 5 to T plus 10.

-- MIS with variance analysis, clear commentary and actions.
+- MIS with variance analysis, clear commentary, and recommended actions.

 Governance cadence and distribution